gavinhoward/bc/README.md

 In addition, this `bc` is considered complete; i.e., there will be no more releases with additional features.
 However, it *is* actively maintained, so if any bugs are found, they will be fixed in new releases.
+Also, additional translations will also be added as they are provided.

 ## Comparison to GNU `bc`